 Court Supervision is usually the preferred outcome for a speeding ticket.
 Court Supervision usually lasts for 2 to 4 months.
 The court will usually require that you pay the fines, fees, and court costs, maybe complete Traffic School, and stay out of trouble.
 If you are under 21, Illinois Law requires that you complete Traffic School.
 If you successfully complete your Court Supervision, the ticket will be dismissed without a conviction appearing on your driving record.
 Since the ticket is dismissed without a conviction, your license will not be suspended by the Secretary of State.
 This is important because if you are convicted of 3 traffic tickets in a 12 month period, your license will be suspended.
 Since Court Supervision is not a conviction, the Court Supervision will not be used towards the three convictions in a 12 month that would lead to a suspension of your license.

 If you are under 18, you can only receive Court Supervision once.
 If you are 18 to 21, the rules change as you get older.
 Traffic School is mandatory for any traffic ticket for anyone under the age of 21.
 If you are over the age of 21, you can only receive Court Supervision for a traffic ticket 2 times over a 12 month period.

 If you receive a speeding ticket, you need to understand that the consequences of pleading guilty, or being found guilty, could be more serious than you ever imagined.
 You should always consult with an experienced attorney who understands the Illinois driving laws and can take the steps necessary to avoid a conviction and the possible consequences that a speeding ticket could involve.

-If you have a speeding ticket, you can contact James Dimeas anytime for a free and confidential consultation.
-James Dimeas can always be reached at 847-807-7405.
+If you have been charged with Aggravated or Excessive Speeding, you can contact James Dimeas anytime for a free and confidential consultation.
+You can always speak to James Dimeas personally by calling 847-807-7405.